RoddyCodes/Portfolio-Webpage/README.md

 ## Overview

 This repository contains the code for my personal portfolio webpage.
 It's designed to showcase my skills, projects, and experience as a software engineer.

 **Key Features:**

 * **About Me:** A section introducing myself, my background, and my interests.
 * **Projects:** A showcase of my projects, including descriptions, links, and details.
 * **Chess Game:** An interactive chess game against an AI opponent.
-* **Contact:** Information on how to get in touch with me (e.g., email, GitHub).
+* **Contact:** Information on how to get in touch with me (e.g., email, LinkedIn, GitHub).
 * **Responsive Design:** The webpage is designed to be responsive and work well on different screen sizes (desktop, tablet, mobile).
-* **Interactive Elements:** The webpage includes animations and interactive elements to enhance user experience
+* **Interactive Elements:** The webpage includes animations and interactive elements to enhance user experience.

 ## Technologies Used

 * **HTML:** The structure of the webpage.
 * **CSS:** Styling for the webpage (e.g., layout, colors, fonts).
-[Specify framework if used, e.g., Tailwind CSS, Bootstrap]
 * **JavaScript:** Interactive elements and functionality.
-[Specify framework/library if used, e.g., React, Vue, jQuery]
 * **AOS (Animate on Scroll):** Library for scroll-based animations.
 * **Chess.js:** Library for chess game logic.
 * **Git:** Version control.